-The "Muse of Mimiery," as Darwin, in what follows, repeatedly calls the love of imitation in man, gave rise especially in his opinion to the first language, and the first writing, which was a picture-writing.
+The "Muse of Mimicry," as Darwin, in what follows, repeatedly calls the love of imitation in man, gave rise especially in his opinion to the first language, and the first writing, which was a picture-writing.

 On the problem of the origin of language, the learned Lord Monboddo's anonymously published work ('Of the Origin and Progress of Language'), in three volumes, had at that time been in existence for a quarter of a century.
 In this book he shows, by the study of animals and deaf-mutes, in opposition to recent observers, that without speech it is possible to think and to form ideas, for speechless animals manifestly have ideas (vol. i. p.
 217 et seq.).
 Signs and musically varied cries formed the commencement (i. p.
 476).
 Articulation was acquired by imitation of natural sounds, e.g. the voices of birds (v. p.
 490).
-Even such new conceptions as that of A. Maurer, that primitive speech was formed not by monosyllabic but polysyllabic words, are already to be found here (i. pp. 507 et seq.).
+Even such new conceptions as that of A. Maurer, that primitive speech was formed not by monosyllabic but polysyllabic words, are already to be found here (i. pp. 507et seq.).
 It is decidedly much to be wished that some philologist would analyse this forgotten book from the modern standpoint.
-We are not sufficiently skilled to examine how much novelty there may be in Dr. Darwin's studies in this department, and must content ourselves with calling attention to the detailed considerations which he gives in his notes, in connection with which we may here reproduce one of the most characteristic passages in the poem :-
+We are not sufficiently skilled to examine how much novelty there may be in Dr. Darwin's studies in this department, and must content ourselves with calling attention to the detailed considerations which he gives in his notes, in connection with which we may here reproduce one of the most characteristic passages in the poem:-

+"When strong desires or soft sensations move

+The astonished Intellect to rage or love;

-Associate tribes of fibrous motions rise, Flush the red cheek, or light the laughing eyes, Whence ever-active Imitation finds The ideal trains, that pass in kindred minds; Her mimic arts associate thoughts excite And the first Language enters at the sight," (Canto iii, 1, 335-342.)
+Associate tribes of fibrous motions rise,

+Flush the red cheek, or light the laughing eyes.

+Whence ever-active Imitation finds

+The ideal trains, that pass in kindred minds;

+Her mimic arts associate thoughts excite

+And the first Language enters at the sight."

+(Canto iii.
+1. 335-342.)